What Is a Debt Consolidation Loan?

 If you've looked at each of these debt consolidation loan options and can't find a suitable solution, there are other possibilities for managing debt.
 For example, you could seek debt relief through debt settlement or a debt management plan (DMP).

 With a debt management plan, you make one monthly payment to a credit counselor, which is then distributed among your creditors until your balances are paid off.
-You’ll pay off your debts in full in 3-5 years, but a debt management plan could save you money if your credit counselor negotiates a lower interest rate or fee waivers on your behalf.
+You’ll pay off your debts in full in three to five years, but a debt management plan could save you money if your credit counselor negotiates a lower interest rate or fee waivers on your behalf.

 Debt settlement is negotiating with your creditors to clear your debts for less than you owe.
 You can try to settle debts alone, but it may be helpful to collaborate with an experienced debt settlement company that can work with your creditors to reach an agreement.